ThunderboltDev/Nitro-Ransomware-2.0/README.md

 ## For law Enforcement
 IF YOU ARE LAW ENFOCEMENT PLEASE CONTACT US BY ISSUES ANY SPAM OR FAKES WILL BE DELETE

-##IF YOU WANT THIS PLEASE JOIN OUR SERVER
-Join Our Discord Server: [Join Now!](https://discord.gg/3SrxqUWEuT)

 ## Pictures:
 ![](https://files.catbox.moe/tv76c4.png)